tiagordc/node-red-contrib-ui-actions/README.md

 ![npm](https://img.shields.io/npm/v/node-red-contrib-ui-actions)
 ![npm](https://img.shields.io/npm/dm/node-red-contrib-ui-actions)

-Have you tried to disable a button in the node-red dashboard?
-Or set the value of a text input in a different flow?
+Have you tried to:
+- disable a button in the node-red dashboard?
+- set the value of a text input in a different flow?
+- run some code when a dashboard tab is loaded?

 This project is a set of custom dashboard nodes that support advanced control of the UI.